-You can also evaluate the accessibility of the website without downloading the wave tool and directly using it through online.
+You can also evaluate the accessibility of the website without downloading the wave tool and directly use it through online.

 Steps to verify the accessibility of website:

-Step #3) You will find summary details in left hand side of the navigation.
+Step #3) You will find summary details on the left-hand side of the navigation.

-- Errors would be displaying in red with a count.
-In my case its showing as 13.
+- Errors would be displayed in red with a count.
+In my case, it’s showing as 13.

-- Alerts would be displaying in yellow with a count 13.
+- Alerts would be displayed in yellow with a count 13.